Peter-Slump/django-dynamic-fixtures/docs/source/index.rst

 Inside the fixture file you have to create a class called `Fixture`.
 This class should extend from :class:`dynamic_fixtures.fixtures.basefixture.BaseFixture`.

 In this class you define at least the `load`-method.
-In this method your are free to setup your fixture data in a way you like::
+In this method you are free to setup your fixture data in a way you like::

    #my_django_project/my_app/fixtures/0001_create_example_author.py